darkjuice/CoursesRegistrationSys/Readme.md

-# Mun Course Tool - bonanyinteam
+#  Course Tool
 project-bonanyinteam created by GitHub Classroom

-Due to unexpected issue, I (Bonan Yin) have to rewrite the whole project to make my features work.
+Due to unexpected issue, I have to rewrite the whole project to make my features work.
 Time is quite tight(nearly 10 hours) so that some features may be not fully considered but basiclly functioning at least.
 Thanks Brandon for the csv files.